John Johnson Sr.: Chancellor of Maryland

 Upon the death of William Kilty, Johnson was the sole candidate considered for the office of Chancellor of Maryland.
 He was immediately appointed and accepted.
 He was appointed to this position on October 15, 1821, but his term was comparatively short and few of his opinions are given in the reports of the Court of Appeals, most of the cases that went up on appeal containing the bare decree of the Chancellor below.
 He was one of the Boundary Commissioners to settle the dispute between Maryland and Virginia.

 Personal life

-On January 9, 1794, he married Deborah (née Ghieselen) Johnson (1773–1847), the daughter of Reverdy Ghiselin.
+On January 9, 1794, he married Deborah (née Ghiselen) Johnson (1773–1847), the daughter of Reverdy Ghiselin.
 Together, they were the parents of: